ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 Although technically it is a fully functional keystore file, its purpose is mainly for determining which third-party certificates to trust.
 On top of this, it is tied to your Java installation and when you install another JRE or JDK, you'll need to add the certificates again.

-Our preferred approach is to add your own certificates to a keystore and the third-party certificates to separate truststore.
+Our preferred approach is to add your own certificates to a keystore and the third-party certificates to a separate truststore.
 Continue reading to see how you can do that.

 ## Creating and using a separate `.keystore` file